zgoad1/VILE/README.md

 **- A -**

 **- B -**
+- You can sometimes jump while air attacking
 - Sprinting can sometimes fuse you with a wall
 - If Tess is attacked while rising into the air (attack1d), she goes flying
 - you can attack while sprinting (turn into a feature)